MLSA-XR-KIIT/Augmify/README.md

 For questions or feedback:
 - Create an issue in this repository
-- Contact the MLSA Project team through GitHub
+- Contact the MLSA Project team

 ## ⚠️ Troubleshooting